ericrhorn/joinMe/README.md

 ### Frontend
 * HTML
 * CSS
-* React.js
-* React-dom
-* React-router-dom
-* react-scripts
-* Gatsbyjs/reach-router
-* Axios
 * Bootstrap
-* React-bootstrap
-* Cors
+* Javascript

 ### Backend
-* Node.js
-* Express
-* Mongoose
-* Cors
+* Django
-* Dotenv
+* Python
 * Bcrypt
+* PostgreSQL Database
-* Cookie-parser
+* Psycopg2
-* JWT
+* Pillow

 ## Features
-* Full stack MERN web application utilizing: MongoDB, Express, REACT, Node.
-* Authorization and authentication implemented with JWT and bcrypt.
+* Authorization and authnetication inplemented with Django and bcrypt
+* Django admin pannel
+* Django forms for creating events and users
-* Users can create accounts through application.
+* Users can create accounts though the applicaiton
-* Recipe searches are generated through Spoonacular API.
+* Users can create, view, edit, and delete events

+## Features in progress
-* Users can save recipes to their account and view them on their dashboard.
+* Users can add friends and create private and group chats
-* Users can view, edit, and delete recipes.
+* Users can like and view liked events on their dashboard
+* User account page with the ability to change and update user info and passwords
+* Addition of google maps to view event locaitons

 ## Status

-Is It Burnt is up to date and functional.
-Future updates will include the ability for users to save meal plan data to their accounts, share recipes with other users, and add more user data.
+Join me is in progress with the above features being added currently

 ## Inspiration

-I have a love for cooking and searching recipies online.
-As I cook my wife will always ask "is it burnt?" so I decided to name my web app after her favorite question to ask me as I cook.
+My family and I love to attend events in our area.
+I found it difficult to search the many differnt City, County, and venue websites to see the events and their info.
+Join me will bring all those events to one place for easy viewing.

 ## Contact
 Created by [Eric Horn](www.linkedin.com/in/eric-horn-60143454)